EpistasisLab/tpot/docs_sources/using.md

 <tr>
 <td>-config</td>
 <td>CONFIG_FILE</td>
-<td>String path to a file</td>
+<td>String</td>
-<td>A configuration file for customizing the operators and parameters that TPOT uses in the optimization process.
-Or a string named 'TPOTlight' for using a lite version of operator configuration dictionary instead of the default one.
+<td>A path to a configuration file for customizing the operators and parameters that TPOT uses in the optimization process.
+Providing the string 'TPOT light' will tell TPOT to use the light operator configuration dictionary, which uses simpler and faster models and preprocessors, instead of the default one.
 <br /><br />
 See the <a href="#customconfig">custom configuration</a> section for more information and examples.</td>
 </tr>